yt-dlp/yt-dlp/README.md

                                      bestvideo+bestaudio), output to given
                                      container format.
 One of mkv, mp4, ogg, webm, flv.
-Ignored if no merge is required --allow-unplayable-formats       Allow unplayable formats to be listed and downloaded.
-All video post-processing will
+Ignored if no merge is required
-                                     also be turned off
-    --no-allow-unplayable-formats    Do not allow unplayable formats to be listed or downloaded (default)

 ## Subtitle Options:
     --write-subs                     Write subtitle file